SmithWillSuffice/ohanga-pai/content/questions/20_peripherynations.md

 stupidity and educational dumbing down and whatnot.
 All of which can erode the real wage potentially.
 If you can foresee these, then definitely include them in policy planning to mitigate the foreseeable erosion of real wages.
-To the *implement* those policies MMT is only going to be able to help, not hinder, and will help you far better than any other school of economic thought. ("You" meaning a commoner, not necessarily you if you're in the rentier upper class.)
+To *implement* those policies MMT is only going to be able to help, not hinder, and will help you far better than any other school of economic thought. ("You" meaning a commoner, not necessarily you if you're in the rentier upper class.)

-Under an international imperialist despot (like the USA) of course this simple story can get twisted,.
+Under an international imperialist despot (like the USA) of course this simple story can get twisted.
 But this is hardly a fault or flaw in MMT.
 If you do not like imperialism then failing to adopt an MMT system and policies will not help you, it'll make things worse.
 Remember, *any* pass-through effects of inflation can be tolerated indefinitely for a